 One day there will be a new Heaven and a new Earth for the righteous to enjoy for eternity (Rev. 21:1).
 A new Jerusalem also (Rev. 21:2) that will have “no need of the sun, neither of the moon, to shine in it, for the glory of God [will] lighten it. . . .”
 (Rev. 21:23).
 It has already been established that light is forever, so everlasting light doesn’t violate the laws of the natural, much less the supernatural.
 Being outside the physical world, God can control where light stays and goes.
 The real problem for atheists is how God could have no beginning or end.
 “It’s not possible,” they say.
 Yet even they have to admit that energy has no beginning or end.
 Creationists can’t explain where God came from, but neither can atheists explain where energy came from.
 Whether you acknowledge God or not, everything in existence is a mystery that’s beyond our limited knowledge.
 It’s an undeniable fact that energy, which is another word for power, has always existed in some form.
 Creationists and atheists agree that power is eternal.
 What they disagree on is whether or not God is this power that was not created and will never be destroyed.

 Something else creationists and atheists agree on is that unlike energy, the universe had a beginning.
 Our sun and the rest of the stars in the universe couldn’t have always been as they are for the same reason a bonfire couldn’t have always been burning.
 Stars have a limited supply of fuel that will eventually be used up, albeit in the very distant future.
 Genesis 1:1 says, “In the beginning God created the Heaven and the Earth.”
 Atheists say the beginning started with an explosion called the big bang.
-The universe is expanding, and they say all of its matter is moving away from the spot where the big bang occurred.
-(Besides there being limited fuel for stars, the expanding universe is another reason it couldn’t have always existed.
+The universe is expanding (at least that’s a popular theory), and they say all of its matter is moving away from the spot where the big bang occurred.
+(Besides there being limited fuel for stars, an expanding universe would be another reason it couldn’t have always existed.
 The farther back in time you go, the closer everything is together.
 At some point in the past, the universe had to have had a beginning.)

 There are competing theories for the origin of the big bang.
 The most scientifically ignorant of them is that absolutely nothing existed before the big bang.
 How nothing creating something out of nothing is more believable than God creating something out of nothing, I do not know.
 A similar theory is that energy already in existence one day spontaneously turned into matter.
 There’s actually some science to partially support this.
 The scientific equation E = mc2 states that energy and matter can be converted from one form to the other.
 The problem with applying this principle to the big bang is it’s a scientific absurdity for energy that has always existed to one day change form without a cause.
 It would be far more reasonable to assume God is the Energy that brought matter into existence.